Fresh Horses (film): Cast

+In addition, Doug Hutchison portrays Sproles, while Chiara Peacock appears as Alice.

 Original play

 The film was based on a play by Larry Ketron.
-It debuted on 11 February 1986 Off Broadway at the WPA Theatre in New York starring Craig Sheffer and Suzy Amis.
-Dann Florek directed and the cast also included Mark Benninghofen, John Bowman, Marissa Chibas, Alice Haining and Havilland Morris.
+It debuted on February 11, 1986, Off Broadway at the WPA Theatre in New York, starring Craig Sheffer and Suzy Amis.
+Dann Florek directed, and the cast also included Mark Benninghofen, John Bowman, Marissa Chibas, Alice Haining and Havilland Morris.

-Frank Rich of the New York Times wrote that the play:
+Frank Rich of The New York Times wrote that the play:

 Is more a collection of lively scenes and funny speeches than a sustained work; it doesn't so much come to a point as slow to a halt.
 But the evening is highly entertaining along its way -far more so than other Ketron plays, largely set in the same milieu, that have appeared at the WPA and elsewhere over the past decade.
 If this playwright writes rather formlessly – and can still hand inarticulate characters erudite authorial pronouncements – he has finally perfected the pitch of his comic voice.
 That voice is not the Deep Southern belt of Eudora Welty... but the twang of the modern border states, where new money has eroded Dixie tradition and landscape alike.

-Amis' performance in particular was much praised.
+Amis's performance in particular was much praised.